peterhry/peterhrynkow.com/_drafts/component-api.md

 ### What is a Component API?

-A component API is a contract between the component and its consumer that governs how the two parties can communicate.
+A component API is a contract between the component and its consumer that governs how the two parties communicate.
 In React, a component API includes, but is not limited to:

 #### The name and type of each prop